-Logo/Logotype: Definition, challenges, and explanations
+Logo / Logotype: Definition, challenges and explanations

-Design and UI/UX
+Design et UI/UX

 Visual Identity

-What is a logo/logotype?
+What is a Logo / Logotype?

-The logo serves to visually represent an entity's identity and convey its values, mission, and sometimes its history.
+The logo serves to visually represent an entity's identity and convey its values, mission and sometimes its history.
 It is a central element of visual identity and graphic communication.

 Advantages:

-• Enables quick and memorable brand identification.
+• Enables quick, memorable brand identification.

-• Facilitates differentiation in a competitive market.
+• Eases differentiation in a competitive market.

 • Can be adapted to different formats and media.